Oregon Business Tax: Everything You Need to Know

 The property tax that you will have to pay for your business in Oregon is not going to be over 3 percent of its fair market value.
 There are several tax abatement programs you can take advantage of, such as the Strategic Investment programs, that will help mitigate your property tax liability.
 Some of these programs can even completely eliminate the amount of money you would pay for property taxes.
 It is your responsibility to research the programs and see which ones can be of the most benefit to you.

 Almost all states have some sort of requirement in place that mandates businesses pay a state tax.
 Many of the states, however, will base this tax on the type of business a company is formed as.
 For example, corporations are often subject to certain corporate taxes, whereas LLCs and partnerships are subject to a different type.
 For sole proprietorships, the taxes are usually the same as those applied to partnerships and LLCs.
 If you conduct research, you will see that tax rates vary widely from one state to the next.

 If you need help with Oregon business tax, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.